IELTS band score of 7 with no band less than 6.5

 - Burwood (Melbourne)

-The Bachelor of Education (Early Years) is a dual accredited degree that provides employment options in early childhood, preschool and primary school settings.
-Studies will focus on contemporary issues in children’s learning and development, curriculum theories and pedagogies, discipline knowledge and the changing work context within early childhood and primary education.
+Deakin’s dual accredited early years degree opens up a range of career opportunities, spanning the early childhood and primary education sectors.
+Studies focus on contemporary issues in children’s learning and development, curriculum theories and pedagogies, discipline knowledge and the changing work context within early childhood and primary education.

 To qualify for the award of Bachelor of Education (Early Years), students must complete 32 credit points comprising: